defmonk0/infinite-eclipse-notes/sessions/07. The Kin II/(53) Just Out Of Reach.md

 * Eventually, regrouping, everyone head inside the cathedral.
 * A conversation was held with *The Kin*, who were gathered up in a magic circle with a hostage.
   * Learned *Niefendil* is a shapeshifter, and has been acting as various people in the royal family and others to influence the succession and gain access to information.
-  * *Artlaag* killed their hostage, activating the circle and removing them from the plane.
+  * *Artlaag* killed *their hostage*, activating the circle and removing them from the plane.
 * *Balazar Lasa* and *Sennin* began inspecting the circle to learn how it works while others looted whatever was left in the cathedral.
 * After figuring out that the soul vials could work to activate the circle, *Armadyl* released them and activated it, a trying moment for him.
 * On the way out, *Armadyl* saw the slightest glimpse of something unusual about the interaction before the spell removed him from the space.